 Groton, New York

-There is crucial information your daughter needs to know.
+There is crucial information your daughter needs to know about precocious puberty.

 First, some background: The age of onset of puberty varies widely.
 In girls, the breast bud is usually the first sign, and is seen on average at 10-11 years.
 Pubic hair usually begins to appear 6-12 months later.
 Next comes the pubertal growth spurt.
 Lastly, menstruation begins (called menarche), on average, 2-2.5 years after the onset of puberty.
 The mean age for a girl’s first period is 12.75 years.
 Wide variations are seen in the sequence and timing of these events, but peak growth velocity (fastest growth rate) always precedes menarche.